Éomer

 Éomer is a fictional character in J. R. R. Tolkien's Middle-earth.
 He appears in The Lord of the Rings as a leader of the Riders of Rohan who serve as cavalry to the army of Rohan, fighting against Mordor.

 The name Éomer, meaning "Horse-famous" in Old English, is from Beowulf, a work that Tolkien had studied extensively.
 Despite the evident Old English connection, Tolkien denied that Éomer and the Riders of Rohan directly represented the Anglo-Saxons.
-Scholars have noted that while in a book the imagery remains ambiguous, and can combine suggestions of Gothic as well as Anglo-Saxon origins, film such as Peter Jackson's Lord of the Rings trilogy inevitably has to choose.
-When Éomer appears in a helmet recalling the Sutton Hoo helmet, he is plainly Anglo-Saxon.
+Scholars have noted that while written imagery remains ambiguous and can combine suggestions of Gothic and Anglo-Saxon origins, film such as Peter Jackson's Lord of the Rings trilogy inevitably have to choose.